Dhananjaya Y. Chandrachud: Election speech

-Chandrachud authored the minority opinion for himself and two other judges in Abiram Singh v.
-C.D Commachen which concerned the interpretation of Section 123(3) of the Representation of the Peoples Act, 1951.
+Chandrachud authored the minority opinion for himself and two other judges in the Abiram Singh v.
+C.D Commachen case which concerned the interpretation of Section 123(3) of the Representation of the Peoples Act, 1951.
 The provision states that appealing for votes based on "his" religion, race, caste, community or language amounts to a corrupt practice by a candidate.
 The question concerned was whether the word 'his' qualified only the candidate or the election agent, or whether it included the person to whom the appeal was addressed.
 The majority affirmed a broader reading of the term to include a prohibition on the appeal to the religion, race, caste community or language of the voters themselves.
 Chandrachud wrote:...the Constitution… recognises the position of religion, caste, language and gender in the social life of the nation.
 Individual histories both of citizens and collective groups in our society are associated through the ages with histories of discrimination and injustice on the basis of these defining characteristics…While "the majority viewed group identities as sites of division and fracturing of the fragile democratic consensus, the dissent questioned the very existence of any such consensus."
-Chandrachud held, as a noted columnist wrote, that with the coming of democracy, these identities had become the sites of redressing historical discrimination through political mobilization.
-To now deny that opportunity would be to simply perpetuate a status quo built upon exclusion and marginalization.
+Chandrachud held, as a noted columnist wrote, that with the coming of democracy, these identities had become the sites of redressing historical discrimination through political mobilisation.
+To now deny that opportunity would be to simply perpetuate a status quo built upon exclusion and marginalisation.